 I used different silver glitters to create different effects.
 I have lots of glitters leftover from my Christmas decorating business.

-By the way, I gave my foraged pine cones a good brushing off before starting this project.
-You can stick your pine cones in a 175 degreeF oven for an hour or 2 if you think bugs and/or their eggs might be a problem.
+Tip: I gave my foraged pine cones a good brushing off before starting this project.
+You can stick your pine cones in a 175 degreeF oven for an hour or 2 if you think bugs &/or their eggs might be a problem.
 Don’t leave the house while they’re “cooking” just to be safe.
 If you’ve bought the cones, they’re good to go as is.

 Make sure the paint and glue have completely dried before handling the cones.
 I used 1000’s of cones in my years as a decorator and many of them were with me the whole time.
 These cones will last a very long time if stored properly.
 You might have to touch up the glitter in 5 years or so but that’s something I don’t mind doing at all.